© ifa

 Paulina Fröhlich

-is the head of the Future of Democracy program at 'Das Progressive Zentrum' in Berlin.
-She directs innovative dialogue projects, such as 'Europa Hört', designs and curates 'Innocracy', a conference on democratic transformation, and co-authors discussion papers.
-Fröhlich also heads the development of the digital platform 'European Hub for Civic Engagement'.
-Previously, Paulina worked in water management and development cooperation.
-In 2016 she co-founded the initiative 'Kleiner Fünf', which developed the strategy of 'radical politeness' to counter right-wing populism.
+Paulina Fröhlich is head of the Resilient Democracy programme at the "Das Progressive Zentrum" in Berlin.
+She leads innovative dialogue projects such as "Europe Listens", conceives and curates "Innocracy", a conference on democratic transformation, and co-authors discussion papers.
+Fröhlich studied geography, Islamic studies and water management and in 2016 co-founded the initiative "Kleiner Fünf", which developed the strategy of "radical politeness" against right-wing populism.
+In 2023, she was appointed to the #FutureStrategy Forum at the Federal Ministry of Education and Research.

 Read less